Precipitation Data for South Bend from NOHRSC

 Thunder storm

-Partly cloudy.
-A chance of showers with a slight chance of thunderstorms in the morning, then showers likely with a chance of thunderstorms in the afternoon.
-Highs around 80.
-Chance of rain 60 percent.
+Mostly cloudy.
+A slight chance of showers and thunderstorms in the morning, then a chance of showers and thunderstorms in the afternoon.
+Highs in the upper 70s.
+Chance of rain 50 percent.

 Tuesday